dndoanh/cinemas/README.md

 ```
 ## Assumptions
 1. Upon invalid input (e.g. invalid movie title rows, seats per row; invalid number of tickets, invalid of seating position, invalid booking id), the program will prompt an error message for input again.
+2. The seating position and booking id are case-insensitive.
-2. Algorithm to generate seats reservation at specific position:
+3. Algorithm to generate seats reservation at specific position:
 - Begin at the specified position (`start_row`, `start_col`) and reserve all available seats to the right of the cinema hall.
 - If there are not enough seats available in the current row, proceed to the next row closer to the screen, reserving seats in a middle-most manner.
 - If there are still not enough seats, return the `start_row` and continue reserving all seats available at the current row and next row further from the screen, again in a middle-most manner.